minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **NO.** That is Piracy and we **DO NOT** support it on this project.
 Anyone caught asking this in the support server will face consequences.

-Appimage
+AppImage
 --------

-Appimage crashes when I try to sign in to Google
+AppImage crashes when I try to sign in to Google
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The current workaround is to use LD_PRELOAD for nss3, eg. :code:`LD_PRELOAD=/usr/lib/libnss3.so ./Minecraft_Bedrock_Launcher.AppImage` Make sure you the :code:`libnss3` package installed.